A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Summary and conclusions

 Various tests show the viability and accuracy of the numerical model presented in this work.
-A sufficiently fine mesh is needed to provide a smooth interface solution and to minimize mass errors.
-In the limit of incompressible liquid without phase change, the method recovers the mass-conserving properties from~\cite{baraldi2014mass}.
+A sufficiently fine mesh is needed to provide a smooth interface solution and to minimize numerical errors and mass errors.
+In the limit of incompressible liquid without phase change, the method recovers the mass-conserving properties from Baraldi et al.~\cite{baraldi2014mass}.
+The highly-coupled approach induces the generation of spurious currents around the interface and caution is needed to make sure they are not detrimental for the actual interface evolution.
+The VOF method alone is known to cause spurious currents, both due to the HF method used to evaluate curvature and due to the sharp volume-averaging of fluid properties at the interface when solving the one-fluid momentum equation.
+Additionally, the localized source terms related to mass exchange and different fluid compressibilities at the interface contribute further to the generation of spurious currents.

+Future work can consider improvements to the new methodology.
+A few ideas for the topic are provided below. \begin{itemize} \item Optimize the cost of the thermodynamic model and the extrapolations across the interface. \item Reduce the generation of spurious currents around the interface while keeping a sharp interface. \item Improve the accuracy of the numerical schemes used to discretize the governing equations. \item Consider the interface transition from a sharp to a diffuse interface near and beyond the mixture critical point. \end{itemize}

-Future works will deal with three-dimensional liquid jets and the analysis of the role of vortex dynamics in the early deformation of the liquid.
-Additionally, a thermodynamic characterization of the interface will be performed.
-That is, identifying regions of condensation/vaporization, etc.
+Ongoing analysis with the current code has the following goals: \begin{itemize} \item Analyze the early deformation of three-dimensional liquid jets at high pressures. \item Characterize the interface deformation as a function of pressure and other parameters. \item Use the interface-resolved methodology to study the thermodynamic state of the interface.
+That is, determine regions of high/low surface-tension coefficient, identify regions of condensation/vaporization, etc. \item Determine the role of vortex dynamics in the early deformation of the liquid. \end{itemize}